Care Recommendations for Respiratory Issues During COVID-19 Outbreak

 - Know your respiratory device settings.
 Ask your provider to give you a one-page list that includes your Positive Airway Pressure (PAP) therapy, device/home ventilator settings, cough assist, suction and nebulizer therapy.
 You can request this information by sending a MyChart Message to your pulmonologist or your respiratory therapist.

 - Know your medication regimen and have an up-to-date list of your medications.

 - Set up a paper file for any additional medical information, particularly information about your respiratory care.
 You will also want to include any advanced directives, “Do Not Resuscitate” (DNR)/Practitioner Orders for Life-Sustaining Treatment (POLST) forms.

 Additional forms for your paper file:

-- Go to The Take Charge, Not Chances Portfolio (link) International Ventilator Users Network (IVUN) and fill out the following:
+- Go to The Take Charge, Not Chances Portfolio (pdf) International Ventilator Users Network (IVUN) and fill out the following:

 - View our My ALS Communication Passport to Quality Care (pdf) – this document will help nursing, medical staff and caregivers better understand your care needs.

 What Should You Do If You Are Having Breathing Problems?